prescient-design/jamun/README.md

 The uncapped 2AA data from [Timewarp](https://arxiv.org/abs/2302.01170) can be obtained from [Hugging Face](https://huggingface.co/datasets/microsoft/timewarp).

-If this is your directory structure for your data:
+Once you have downloaded the data, if this is your directory structure:
 ```bash
 /path/to/data/root/
 └── timewarp/